cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 OPAQUE is defined as the composition of two functionalities: an OPRF and an AKE protocol.
-It can be seen as a "compiler" for transforming any AKE protocol (with KCI security and forward secrecy; see below) into a secure aPAKE protocol.
+It can be seen as a "compiler" for transforming any AKE protocol (with KCI security and forward secrecy; see below) into an sdPAKE protocol.
 In OPAQUE, the client derives a private key during password registration and retrieves this key each time it needs to authenticate to the server.
 The OPRF security properties ensure that only the correct password can unlock the private key